CON

 The Conservative Party suffered its worst General Election defeat since 1906 in July 2024, falling from 365 seats to just 121 seats and losing Downing Street after 14 years in government.
 The result was driven by voter exhaustion, economic dissatisfaction, and a collapse of their lead on issues such as immigration and the NHS.

 Kemi Badenoch was elected leader in November 2024, succeeding Rishi Sunak.
 She has positioned the party on a more assertive rightward course, seeking to differentiate the Conservatives from Reform UK on culture and immigration while restoring economic credibility.
+Her personal approval is currently −15 net, as tracked by the leader approval polls.

 Key Challenges Facing the Conservatives